-4.1.1 New accounting standards, amendments and interpretations issued by the International Accounting Standards Board (IASB) effective at December 31, 2022, and which have been adopted by the Company
+4.1.1 New standards, amendments and interpretations mandatory for fiscal years beginning on January 1, 2022 and not early adopted by the Company

 - IFRS 3 Business Combinations, amended in May 2020.
 It introduces references to the definitions of assets and liabilities under the new conceptual framework as well as clarifications as to contingent assets and liabilities recognized separately from those recognized in a business combination. - IAS 16 Property, Plant and Equipment, amended in May 2020.
 It introduces amendments to the recognition of inventories, sales and costs of items incurred while an item of property, plant and equipment is restored to the site and under the necessary conditions to operate as expected. - IAS 37 Provisions, Contingent Liabilities and Contingent Assets, amended in May 2020.
 Onerous contracts.
 It clarifies the scope of the cost of fulfilling a contract.